hsperez6/Public-API-Request/README.md

 # Public-API-Request
- Fictional employee directory using API requests
+ Fictional employee directory using fetch API requests, async/await, and modals.

 In CSS, I changed the font color on .modal, .modal-text, and .card-text to black to increase contrast and make it easier to read.